robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Protocols are interfaces

-- specify required properties & methods
+- just the _relevant_ details: properties & methods

 - Cocoa protocols:

-	- delegate/data source protocols (e.g. `UITableViewDelegate`)
+  1. delegate/data source: `UITableViewDelegate`

-	- model protocols (e.g. `NSDraggingInfo`, `NSFetchedResultsSectionInfo`, `NSFilePresenter`)
+  2. behaviour: `NSCoding`, `NSCopying`

-	- behaviour protocols (e.g. `NSCoding`, `NSCopying`)
+  3. model: `NSFetchedResultsSectionInfo`, `NSFilePresenter`

-^ At the core, protocols are just interfaces, somewhat analogous to a purely abstract class.
+^ Protocols are interfaces, sort of like a purely abstract class.
 A protocol specifies required properties & methods.
-A class which conforms to a protocol must implement all of the required properties & methods in order to compile.
+Types conforming to a protocol must provide each required property/method to compile.

 ^ Cocoa’s use of protocols can, broadly, be broken down into three categories: